 SPUR is a 6 month virtual residency to support the next generation of young artists, made up of graduating students of 2020.

-From the open call there were 125 applications from across the world, and all been invited to join the SPUR COMMUNITY.
+From an open call there were 125 applications from across the world, and all been invited to join the SPUR COMMUNITY.

-Participants will be encouraged to use self-built avatars and new pseudo personas, rather than their existing identities, to find new modes of thinking and creating.
+Participants use self-built avatars and new pseudo personas, rather than their existing identities, finding new modes of thinking and creating.

-The particpating artists will forge an artist network without the usual boundaries enforced by IRL world, visiting virtual worlds together, developing work through mentoring and peer-to-peer relationships.
+Together we are forging an artist network without the usual boundaries enforced by IRL world, visiting virtual worlds, developing work through mentoring and peer-to-peer relationships.

-16 of the artists are ‘CORE’ members, who will be working more intensively across the 6 months.
-They will be committed to attending weekly sessions which will take place online and be hosted by arts professionals from a wide range of backgrounds
+16 of the artists are ‘CORE’ members, working more intensively across the 6 months.
+They attend weekly sessions which take place online, hosted by arts professionals from a wide range of backgrounds.

-They will also be able to take part in ‘Global Process for the Renewal of Reality’ (Esoteric Drift), the Real Game Play engineered by Omsk Social Club, and as the residency progresses access learning materials generated by the CORE group.
+They are part of ‘Global Process for the Renewal of Reality’ (Esoteric Drift), the Real Game Play engineered by Omsk Social Club, and as the residency progresses access learning materials generated by the CORE group.